PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/Primer.md

 Note that time base and time context are only serialized if `FW_USE_TIME_BASE` or `FW_USE_TIME_CONTEXT` are #defined respectively.
 By default they are enabled in `Fw/Cfg/Config.hpp`.

+## Topology Checklist

+- Object is declared with unique base ID corresponding to the C&TL
+- If rate driven component, that component is connected to its respective rate group's `RateGroupMemberOut` with type `Svc::Sched`
+- The component is connected to the CubeRoverTime `timeGetPort` of type `Time`
+- The component is connected to TlmChan `TlmRecv` port of type `Tlm`
+- The component is connected to CmdDispatcher `compCmdReg` port of type `CmdReg`
+- The component is connected to CmdDispatcher `compCmdSend` port of type `Cmd`
+- The component is connected to CmdDispatcher `compCmdStat` port of type `CmdResponse`
+- TODO: Log connections